 Hi!
 I’m Tara.

-I’m an over-giving critical care nurse turned public relations agency founder.
+I’m a former over-giving critical care nurse turned public relations agency founder.

 I know, those two things don’t seem like they go together so let me give you the short version of the story…

 I spent 10 years working as a trauma critical care nurse and I realized I have a knack for:

 translating what doctors were saying into words that patients and families could use to make informed decisions;

 helping individuals make life-altering decisions when the clock is ticking and the only decision they want to make is to not be in the situation they are in;